felixchenier/mosa/README.md

 Laboratoire de recherche en mobilité et sport adapté
 ====================================================

-This module provides functions and classes for the Mobility and Adaptive Sports Research Lab in Montreal.
+This module and resources are dedicated for the Mobility and Adaptive Sports Research Lab in Montreal.
 While this code is open and is free to be shared, it is developed for our own private use.